-All direction finders' parameters, including RMS and DF sensitivity, are measured based on standard test procedures given in Recommendations ITU-R SM.2060 and SM.2096.
-For each direction finder standard sensitivity is also specified being determined as its mean value within the frequency range for a group of products.
+All direction finders' parameters, including RMS and DF sensitivity, are measured based on test procedures given in Recommendations ITU-R SM.2060 and SM.2096.
+For each direction finder standard sensitivity is specified being determined as its mean value within the frequency range for a group of products.

 To prevent overloading in complicated electromagnetic environment, digital radio receiver of direction finders includes additional analogue radio receiving path with narrow bandwidth in each receiving channel.

 When a network of several direction finders is available, "hybrid" method of localizing radio emission sources can be implemented.
 In this case location of radio emission sources is calculated based on the integration of information: bearings, arrival time and radio signal levels.

 Direction finders can include built-in automatic positioning system and determining the direction to the north.

 DF instrumental error (RMS) of ARTIKUL-S Fixed Direction Finder doesn't exceed 1.5° within frequency range of 20-3000 MHz.

 Ground and Air-Based Mobile Direction Finders